noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

   "maintainer_email": "fisheries.toolbox@noaa.gov", //**Email for main contact.
 Please put a noaa.gov email address that someone will check.
   //Note: At least one of the 5 following links need to be filled out for your tool to be found.
 Please fill in as many as apply.
   "online_app_link": "", //IF THERE IS A SHINY APP OR OTHER ONLINE APP, PUT LINK HERE OTHERWISE LEAVE AS EMPTY QUOTES, no spaces.
-  "download_app_link": "", //**LINK TO DOWNLOAD APPLICATION IF EXE exists.
+  "executable_link": "", //**LINK TO DOWNLOAD APPLICATION IF EXE exists.
 Please leave blank if there is not an compiled exe distributed.
   "website_link": "", //**link to the website, if it exists; otherwise, leave blank.
   "documentation_link": "", //**LINK TO EXTERNAL DOCUMENTATION.
 Not necessary if it is the same as the website_link or code_repository_link.
   "code_repository_link": "", //LINK TO GITHUB CODE REPO